corda/corda-settler/README.md

   here.
 Currently `T` is restricted to sub-classes of `MakeOffLedgerPayment` but we should add a white-list of accepted off ledger payment flows as well.
-* The Ripple secret should not be stored in plaintext and in a config file.
+* The Ripple secret should not be stored in plaintext and in a config file!
   Define some flows for adding and getting this config information.
 * Define a settlement Oracle interface/abstract class and move reusable parts of the `XrpOracleService` to the abstract class.